-An art fair stand for London gallery, HAZLITT and Stuart Lochhead Sculpture specialised in 14-19th century arts.
+An art-fair stand for London gallery, HAZLITT and Stuart Lochhead Sculpture specialised in 14-19th century arts.
 The gallery is composed of Picture Gallery, Garden Room and Private Room, set behind an angular facade that draws people into the space.
 Koshi window creates light separation glancing through its opening.
 The ambiance is carefully choreographed, enriching the importance of history, culture, and technique.

-Stand for Hazlitt and Stuart Lochhead Sculpture
+Press release from Hazlitt and Stuart Lochhead Sculpture

 Following their collaboration at TEFAF New York in Fall 2019, Hazlitt and Stuart Lochhead Sculpture joined forces at TEFAF Maastricht 2020 to present an extraordinary stand designed by kodaiandassociates.
 Works on display included a painting by Cavalier d’Arpino previously unseen in public and a rare sculpture by Jean-Joseph Carriès.

 The stand was designed to draw people into the space which provided a sense of enclosure from the busy TEFAF walkways.
 The exhibition showcased 14th to 19th century Master paintings, drawings and sculptures in three defined spaces where works could be glimpsed through specific openings, offering directed views that drew the visitor’s curiosity and enriched the importance of history, culture and technique.